Why Video Takes The Cake

 Today’s the big day.
 You’re getting married!
 After months of planning, it’s finally time to enjoy your special day.
 It’s so exciting to see it all come together.

-The decorative centerpieces are in place, the dinner menu was on point, and the DJ is playing funky beats that is even getting Aunt Linda out on the dance floor.
+The decorative centerpieces are in place, the dinner menu was on point, and the DJ is playing funky beats that are even getting Aunt Linda out on the dance floor.

 All of the aspects of your wedding have been planned out and executed flawlessly.
 Your guests have been complimenting you on how beautiful your day has been.
 They have especially been raving about the marble cake you chose with that buttercream frosting.
 Soooo good.